Cadienvan/expirable-map/README.md

 # What is this?

-This is a low footprint Map implementation that expires entries after a given time.
+This is a low footprint (Less than 1kb) Map implementation that expires entries after a given time.

 # How do I install it?